Combined Cadet Force

 The Combined Cadet Force (CCF) is offered to pupils in the Fourth Form (Year 10) and above.
 It’s an organisation run along military lines providing a framework through which young people develop qualities like leadership, team work, self-reliance, resourcefulness, and responsibility, as well as engendering a sense of public service.

 The CCF at Reed’s is split into two sections, each of which organises specific training relative to the cadets' chosen section.
 The Army section is affiliated to the 1st Battalion Coldstream Guards and the Royal Air Force section to RAF Odiham.
 It is organised and run by members of staff - the Officers (several of whom have previous military service) and Sixth Form cadet NCOs (Non Commissioned Officers).
-A full time School Staff Instructor (SSI) oversees the daily administration of both sections.
+A School Staff Instructor (SSI) oversees the daily administration of both sections.

 Your browser is out-of-date!